United States AmbassadorClass of 1959

 - United States Ambassador to Slovak Republic, 2007-2009

-Vincent Obsitnik was born in 1938 in Moravany, Slovakia.
-His family emigrated from Slovakia to the United States within a year of his birth.
+Vincent Obsitnik along with his family emigrated from Moravany, Slovakia. to the United States within a year of his birth.
 In 1955, he graduated from Linden High School.
 After High School, he attended the United States Naval Academy, where he graduated in 1959.
 After Graduation he spent 5 years in the Navy, followed by careers with IBM, Unisys and Litton.
 He obtained his master's degree from American University.

 In 2001 George W. Bush appointed him to the U.S. Commission for the Preservation of America's Heritage Abroad, where he served until 2006, at which point George W. Bush appointed him to the U.S. Presidential Delegation to the Commemoration of the 65th Anniversary of the Tragedy in Babyn Yar in Ukraine.